Summer 2021 Online Instruction

 A photo is needed for your Student Identification Card.
 Additional information regarding when to submit your photo will be emailed to you from the Registrar’s Office in early May.

 Instructions for submitting a photo can be found here: http://www.campusservicecenter.harvard.edu/photo-submission

 Tuition for non-degree summer students is charged at a per credit rate.
 To confirm the per credit rate, please visit the Student Billing page and select the appropriate academic year from the left hand menu for tuition and fees.
 Payments are submitted through the my.harvard student portal (HarvardKey required).
 For information about Student Accounts and how to make payments, visit https://sfs.harvard.edu/student-accounts.

 Please check the Academic Calendar to confirm when “Summer Per Credit Tuition Charges” are due.
 Summer per credit tuition charges are generally due during the month of June.

 Please visit the Office of Financial Aid site for information regarding Third-Party Contracts.

 **Some non-degree summer students will have special payment arrangements through their program.
-Programs with this type of arrangement will communicate this to their students separately.
 Students should contact their program coordinator if they have questions about payment arrangements made by their program.

 In order to register for classes when enrollment opens, students need to resolve any holds that may be on their account.
 Students can view their holds by logging into the my.harvard student portal (HarvardKey is required).
 More information about holds is also available in the Orientation & Check-In section on this page.